-Whether he’s having lunch with a practically non-existent band, or hanging out with Bowie, Strummer and Jagger, Savidge’s wild adventures keep you turning the pages to see what comes next.
+Whether having lunch with a practically non-existent band, or hanging out with Bowie, Strummer and Jagger, Savidge’s wild adventures keep you turning the pages to see what comes next.